Pelema/hotnews-asd-individual/readme.md

 # Hi, welcome to the Hot news Repo! #

-This a school assignment to testing Ad servers, I used the tailnews template website and added logic to integrating with the Ad Server.
+This a school assignment for testing Ad servers, I used the tailnews template website and added logic to integrating with the Ad Server.

 ### How to start with HotNews? ###